Hjaltesorgenfrei/Vulkanologi/README.md

 - [ ] Remove the need for `Others<>` in the system type.
   - Probably just by making multiple classes that do the same thing.
 - [ ] Add a background cube map, the black is getting annoying.
+- [ ] Investigate the jittering issue from the vehicle driving around.
+A post on the Bullet forums mentioned it possibly being due to large bodies.

 ### Descriptor Layout Idea